nupam/Support-Vector-Regression/README.md

 The aim is to predict next year rainfall based on previous year data.
-The dataset has been made available by Government of India and can be found at the following link: https://data.gov.in/catalog/district-rainfall-normal-mm-monthly-seasonal-and-annual-data-period-1951-2000
+The dataset has been made available by Government of India and can be found at the following link: https://data.gov.in/catalog/district-rainfall-normal-mm-monthly-seasonal-and-annual-data-period-1951-2000 a copy is included here as the CSV file.

 IMPLEMENTATION DETAILS: